huggingface/alignment-handbook/README.md

 ## Citation

-If you find the content of this repo useful in your work, please cite it as follows via '\usepackage{biblatex}`:
+If you find the content of this repo useful in your work, please cite it as follows via `\usepackage{biblatex}`:

 ```bibtex
 @software{Tunstall_The_Alignment_Handbook,